 One HPV vaccine, Gardasil, was licensed for use by the FDA in 2006.
-It is recommended as a routine vaccination for females aged 9-26 years old and for boys and men aged 11 to 21.
-It is a three-dose series.
+It is recommended as a routine vaccination for males and females aged 9-26 years old.
+Gardasil 9 can be used in the same age group for females and for males ages 9 through 15.

 Did You Know?